shupershuff/Diablo2RLoader/README.md

 6. If you have several accounts and want to use the batch feature, ensure you add the number(s) into the batch column.
 	- Note if editing the CSV using a text editor, ensure that if you're adding multiple batch options for an account that these are surrounded by quotes eg "1,2,4".
  	- Don't forget to enable the Batch feature in the config file.
+7. If you have any custom launch (AKA Command Line) arguments you want to set, add these under the 'CustomLaunchArguments' column for each account you want these to apply too.
-7. Yeah you should probably save it.
+8. Yeah and you should probably save it.
 That's CTRL + S. It helps :)

 **Account CSV BEFORE running script:**<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/0e3c26c5-8c71-431c-8bf7-06bde4c36c91)<br>